mrworf/iceshelf/DOCKER.md

 # Running iceshelf in Docker

 iceshelf ships a Docker image that automatically discovers, configures, and runs backups on a repeating schedule.
-You provide a **baseline configuration** and bind-mount one or more **data directories**.
+You can provide a **baseline configuration** either as a mounted INI file or directly through Docker environment variables, then bind-mount one or more **data directories**.
 Any folder that contains a `.iceshelf/config` file is picked up as a backup target.

 ## Quick start